jmcomicÂþ»

 An online MSN program will typically include a core curriculum and nursing specialization courses.
 Below is a list of standard MSN core courses and a description of what students will learn in each class:

-Can I Get My MSN Without a BSN?
+Can You Earn an Affordable Online MSN Without a BSN?

 Registered nurses with an associate degree in nursing or a diploma can apply to an RN to MSN bridge program without having a BSN.
 They are usually required to have one to two years of full-time experience.
 As mentioned above, we have an entire page dedicated to the best online RN to MSN degrees, if interested.